markjaquith/login-logo/readme.txt

 = Why does my image look strange in IE or an outdated browser? =

 Your image is probably too wide.
 Wide images are scaled down in IE 9 or other modern browsers, but not in older browsers.
-Use an image that is no more than 326 pixels wide.
+Use an image that is no more than 312 pixels wide.

 == Changelog ==

 = 0.6 =
 * You can provide `login-logo-site-{$blog_id}.png` to have a different logo per multisite site.
+* Support for WordPress 3.4
+* Changed the ideal image width to 312 pixels, and instituted a tighter crop policy.

 = 0.5 =
 * Support for WordPress 3.3